r7tk/r7tk/README.md

-Certainly!
-Here's a sample README template for your GitHub profile, highlighting the technologies you are familiar with:

----

 # Welcome to My GitHub Profile!

 Hello!
 I'm a self-learner with a passion for computer science and technology.
 I'm a hardware geek who is also diving into the world of software development.
 My goal is to become a Full Stack Developer and continuously improve my skills.